FormidableLabs/victory/docs/src/content/common-props/common-props.md

 - `domainPadding={20}`
 - `domainPadding={{x: [20, 0]}}`

-**note:** Values supplied for `domainPadding` will be coerced so that padding a domain will never result in charts including an additional quadrant.
+*note* Values supplied for `domainPadding` will be coerced so that padding a domain will never result in charts including an additional quadrant.
 For example, if an original domain included only positive values, `domainPadding` will be coerced so that the resulted padded domain will not include negative values.

 ```playground
 <VictoryChart